 Q. Where can I view my student account and/or pay online?

 A. If you are a current student your account is available to view in SWS under the Billing tab.
 There is no option available to pay online.
-Payments must be made by check, money order or cash and submitted to the address below.
+Payments must be made by personal check, Cashier's Check, money order or cash and submitted to the address below.
 Cash payments are accepted when paying in person only.
 Do not mail cash.

 Q. Where should I make payments?

 A. Please remit checks payable to Loyola Law School to: